andoliv1/2020-sensor-miniproject/Report.md

 The greeting string issued by the server to the client upon first connecting is "ECE Senior Capstone IoT Simulator"

 ## Task 2: Analysis
+The median observed from the temperature data for class1 is: 26.944

+The median observed from the temperature data for office is: 22.996

-The median observed from the temperature data is:
+The median observed from the temperature data for lab1 is: 21.006

+The variance observed from the temperature data for class1 is: 32.765

+The variance observed from the temperature data for office is: 8898.989

-The variance observed from the temperature data is:
+The variance observed from the temperature data for lab1 is: 50.665

+The median observed from the occupancy data for class1 is: 19

+The median observed from the occupancy data is for office is: 2

-The median observed from the occupancy data is:
+The median observed from the occupancy data is for lab1 is: 5

+The variance observed from the occupancy data is for class1 is: 19.3

+The variance observed from the occupancy data is for class1 is: 1.9

-The variance observed from the occupancy data is:
+The variance observed from the occupancy data is for class1 is: 5.0

 Probability Distribution Function Plot for Temperature Sensor: